microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 - username: behind of the `user=`.
 - password: behind of the `password=`.

-You can run the following command to create the connection:
+To create the connection, execute the following command:

 ```shell
 cd ./sample_gallery/database_querying/cosmosdb_postgresql/source_file